4. pyproject.toml Configuration

 select = ["E", "F", "UP", "B", "SIM"]

-E: Enforces PEP 8 style guidelines.F: Detects Pyflakes errors such as unused imports.UP: Applies modern Python syntax checks and upgrades.B: Detects common programming bugs.SIM: Suggests code simplifications to improve readability.
+E: Enforces PEP 8 style guidelines.F: Detects Pyflakes errors such as unused imports.UP: Applies modern Python syntax checks and upgrades.B: Detects common programming bugs.SIM: Suggests code simplifications to improve readability.ignore = ["E203"]: Ignores whitespace before ':' (conflicts with Black).

 Mypy performs static type checking, ensuring type safety and consistency: